MKLab-ITI/pygrank/tutorials/documentation.md

 ### List of Measures
 An exhaustive list of measures can be found [here](measures.md).
 After initialization with the appropriate parameters, these can be used interchangeably in the above example.

+# Autotune
+Beyond the ability to compare node ranking algorithms, `pygrank` provides the ability to automatically tune node ranking algorithms or select the best ones with regards to optimizing a measure based on graph and personalization at hand.

+This process is abastracted through a `Tuner` base class, which wraps any kind of node ranking algorithm.
+Ideally, this would wrap the end-product algorithm.

+An exhaustive list of ready-to-use schemes that can be used to automatically tune node ranking algorithms can be found [here](tuners.md).
+After initialization with the appropriate parameters, these can be used interchangeably in the above example.